-I’m very late to the game for talking about Jupiter Ascending, and it took me six more months to figure out exactly what I want to say on it… So please forgive my tardiness.
+I’m very late to the game for talking about Jupiter Ascending, so please forgive my tardiness.

 Immediately afterward, her werewolf/angel boyfriend changes her clothes… while she’s asleep.
 This is a bit of a foreshadow, since next time she falls asleep on screen, she wakes up in completely different outfit… also put on her while she was unconscious.
-This time, however, it’s by her “daughter”… but not really her daughter, but it’s a space soap opera, so go with it.
+But maybe it’s okay because it’s her daughter-not-daughter?

 It should be said, though, that the movie seems to be aware of this as she comments on it during her next costume change.
 At that point, she says that she appreciates being awake and consenting.
 But even if she herself is changing her clothes, the actual outfits themselves are not her choice.
-I’m certain that she’d prefer not to meet her “son”- but not her son, but it’s a space soap opera so go with it- in black pleather dress that looks so architectural it had to have been massively uncomfortable.
-It was Titus’ prerogative.
-This is to say nothing of the wedding dress he makes her wear so he can take away her property rights.
+I’m certain that she’d prefer not to meet Titus, her “son”—but not her son, but it’s a space soap opera so go with it—in a black pleather dress that so architectural it she thought she built by Raymond Hood.
+The outfit is Titus’ choice, and so is the next one.

-Yeah, you read that right.
-Her next outfit is a wedding dress she’s forced to wear so her son/husband can take away her property rights.
+You know, the wedding dress he forces her into so he can take away all of her property rights?
 If you’re not thinking about feudalism and its connections to toxic masculinity right now, you might want to consider it.

 Even when dressed in her more practical clothing from the police, there is no choice for what she wears.
 Her closet literally only has one set of clothing,

-All in all, every outfit in Jupiter Ascending is a stark reminder of how women we dress women up.
+All in all, every outfit in Jupiter Ascending is a stark reminder of how we dress women up to play whatever role we need them to be.
 Titus needed her to be his wife, so he dressed her that way.
 Kalique wanted her elegant mother back, so she dressed her like that.
 The police needed an agent, so she wore their clothes.

 There are two conclusions you can draw from this.